LovemoreC/Stands/README.md

 POST /agents {"username": "alice", "role": "admin", "password": "secret"}
 ```

-Log in to receive an API token and use it in the `X-Token` header:
+Log in to receive a JWT and use it in the `Authorization` header:

 ```
-POST /login {"username": "alice", "password": "secret"}
+POST /auth/login {"username": "alice", "password": "secret"}
-X-Token: <token from login>
+Authorization: Bearer <token from login>
 ```

 ## Reports